We have overall responsibility for the operation and maintenance of the radio teleswitch system in the UK.

 Here, the electricity industry codes are combined with the instructions from other users of the service and sent to the three national networks of transmitters.
 The main transmitter at Droitwich (see also the BBC site), rated at 500kW, can reach most parts of the UK and some parts of continental Europe while the two smaller transmitters located at Westerglen and Burghead cover Scotland and Northern Ireland.

-At present, it is understood that the only other user of the system is the Environment Agency who use the system to disseminate flood warnings.
 Messages are encoded onto the Amplitude Modulated (AM) Radio 4 signal using Phase Shift Keying (PSK) techniques.

 30 messages are transmitted per minute, each message having 50 bits of data.
 18 of these bits are taken up by a BBC header and Cyclic Redundancy Check (CRC) tail.
 32 bits are available for data.